Adding/removing inter-individual variability

 - No variability (default): optimization via Nelder-Mead simplex algorithm

 - Add decreasing variability: an artificial variability (i.e random effects) is added for these parameters, allowing estimation via SAEM.
-The variability is progressively forced to zero, such that at the end of the estimation process, the parameter has no variability any more.
+The variability starts at omega=1 and is progressively decreased such that at the end of the estimation process, the parameter has a variability of 1e-5.
+The decrease in variability is exponential with a rate based on the maximum number of iterations for both the exploratory and smoothing phases.
+Note that if the autostop is triggered, the resulting variability might me higher.

 Depending on the specific project, one or the other method may lead to a better convergence.
 If the default method does not provide satisfying results, it is worth trying the other methods.